mshin77/tech-assisted/README.md

-Authors.
-(2024).
-Technology-assisted instruction with teacher prompts on fraction multiplication word problems: A single-case design with visual analysis and Bayesian multilevel modeling. https://tech-assisted.netlify.app.
+Shin, M., & Park, J. (in press).
+Technology-assisted instruction with teacher prompts on fraction multiplication word problems: A single-case design with visual analysis and Bayesian multilevel modeling. *Assistive Technology*.